getpelican/pelican/docs/settings.rst

 Settings
 ########

-Pelican is configurable thanks to a configuration file you can pass to the command line::
+Pelican is configurable thanks to a settings file you can pass to the command line::

-    $ pelican content -s path/to/your/settingsfile.py
+    pelican content -s path/to/your/settingsfile.py

 (If you used the ``pelican-quickstart`` command, your primary settings file will be named ``pelicanconf.py`` by default.)